nvmwill/nexmo-developer/_documentation/en/video/guides/using-s3.md

 Recordings are uploaded to the Amazon S3 bucket you specify.

-All archives are saved to a subdirectory of your S3 bucket that has your Vonage Video API key as its name, and each archive is saved to a subdirectory that has the archive's ID as its name.
+All archives are saved to a subdirectory of your S3 bucket that has your Vonage Video App ID as its name, and each archive is saved to a subdirectory that has the archive's ID as its name.
 The name of the archive file is `archive.mp4` (for a composed archives) or archive.zip (for an individual stream archive).
 (See [Individual stream and composed archives](/video/guides/archiving#individual-stream-and-composed-archives).)

-For example, consider an archive with the following API key and ID:
+For example, consider an archive with the following App ID and Archive ID:

-* API key 123456
+* App ID 123456
 * Archive ID **ab0baa3d-2539-43a6-be42-b41ff1488af3**

 The file for this archive is uploaded to the following directory your S3 bucket.